-Home » Home » How to Overwinter Tender Plants and Bulbs
+Home Ā» Home Ā» How to Overwinter Tender Plants and Bulbs

 How to Overwinter Tender Plants and Bulbs

-Now that Fall is here and winter is nipping at our heels (at least here in zone 4), it’s time to start thinking about ways we can protect our investments in some of the plants we purchased this summer by learning how to overwinter tender plants and bulbs from our gardens.
+Now that Fall is here and winter is nipping at our heels (at least at some people’s heels), it’s time to start thinking about ways we can protect our investments!
+Some of the plants we purchased this summer, can be saved by learning how to overwinter tender plants and bulbs from our gardens.
+Try these easy tips!

-Do you have a favorite plant or flower that you just can’t stand the thought of losing to frost or winter?
+Do you have a favorite plant or flower that you just can’t stand the thought of losing to frost or to winter’s chill?
 Overwintering plants isn’t for everyone; perhaps you don’t have the space, or you would rather just toss everything and start over again in the spring.
-I get it, but read on and you might find that one of your favorite flowers from this year’s garden year can be overwintered very easily.
+I get it, but read on and you might find that one of your favorite flowers from this year’s garden, can be overwintered very easily.Ā

 For those of us who practice frugal gardening, or those of us who want bigger plants, or for those of us who are garden geeks and get a charge out of growing things (I’m raising my hand here), overwintering tender plants from our gardens is just plain fun and very gratifying!